Matt-The-Generico/easyascii/README.md

 ``     \/``

-[NOTE: THE MAZE COULD NOT BE PREVIEWED IN THE README.md]
+[NOTE: THE MAZE OUTPUT COULD NOT BE PREVIEWED IN THE README, INSTALL EASYASCII AND DISCOVER IT FOR YOURSELF!]

 `` /\_/\``